Charity digital code of practice launches

 Championing the Code

 The code has been developed by a wide consortium of charities and membership organisations serving the charity sector.
-Tech Trust, NCVO, the Small Charities Coalition, the Charity Commission, SCVO and others have all been involved in developing the code.
+Charity Digital, NCVO, the Small Charities Coalition, the Charity Commission, SCVO and others have all been involved in developing the code.

-Matt Moorut, Head of Digital and Marketing at Tech Trust, explains why they have been involved.
+Matt Moorut, Head of Digital and Marketing at Charity Digital, explains why they have been involved.

 “From the outset, all of the organisations that have come together to develop this Code have done so because we want to make it easier for charities to find the information they need.
 The goal has always been to create something useful for as many charities as possible.”